vanhoveAlexis/gofast/docs/en/doc-gofast-community-install.rst

 Instructions (par image)
 ------------

-–Step 1: Download the image https://www.ceo-vision.com/fr/content/gofast-community-ged-plateforme-collaborative-opensource (.ova, ...)
+–Step 1: Download the image https://www.ceo-vision.com/en/content/gofast-community-ged-plateforme-collaborative-opensource (.ova, ...)

-–Step 2: Start the instance on your VirtualMachine
+–Step 2: Start the instance on your VirtualMachine (VMWare, HyperV, ...)

 –Step 3: Login to your instance with the follwing inforamtions: